myHandiQR myHandiQR

 For the media

-You're writing an article, a feature or a podcast about myHandiQR.
-This page brings together everything you need to cover the project accurately: a short or long presentation, proof of use, a press FAQ, contact details, and a link to the interactive preview of the QR code.
+You're writing an article, a piece, or a podcast about myHandiQR.
+This page brings together everything you need to talk about the project accurately: a short or long presentation, proof of use, press FAQ, contact, and a link to the interactive QR preview.

-You're free to reuse the texts below, provided you respect the positioning (an inclusive tool, not a medical tool) and mention the full name myHandiQR with a link to the website.
+Free reproduction of the texts below, provided you respect the positioning (an inclusive tool, not a medical tool) and mention the full name myHandiQR with a link to the site.

 myHandiQR in one hundred words